DinoChiesa/get-gcp-access-token/README.md

 ## getTokenWithUserAuth

+This shows case 1 from above - getting a token for an authenticated user.

-To set this up, you need a client credential.
+To set this up, you need to set up a client credential.
+(When using gcloud, as described above, gcloud employs its own client credential.)

-Follow these steps:
+To get a client credential, follow these one-time steps:

 1. visit console.cloud.google.com